makkBit/Data-Structure/Graph/README.md

 ### 5)  Depth First Traversal
+ Idea: go forward ( in depth ) while there is a any such possibility, if not then
+    backtrack.

  Graphs may contain cycles, so we may come to the same node again.
  To avoid processing a node more than once, we use a *boolean visited array*.

+Use: cycle detection

 ### 6) Breadth First Traversal
 Traverse nodes in layers.